Five Americans: "Western Union"

-Break-up
+Break-up and the deaths of band members

-The Five Americans broke up in 1969 and went their separate ways after their single "7:30 Guided Tour" stalled at number 96 on the Billboard Hot 100.
+The Five Americans broke up in 1969, after several singles only scraped the Billboard Hot 100 ("7:30 Guided Tour" stalled at No. 96) or missed the chart entirely ("Virginia Girl" managed to "bubble under" at No. 133, while a new version of an earlier hit, entitled "I See The Light '69", couldn't even manage that).

-Mike Rabon had a successful touring career afterwards, released two albums that sold well and played guitar for the Tyler, Texas, pop group Gladstone, whose "A Piece of Paper" reached number 45 in October 1972.
+Mike Rabon had a successful touring career afterwards, released two albums that sold well and played guitar for the Tyler, Texas, pop group Gladstone, whose "A Piece of Paper" reached No. 45 in October 1972.
 He later returned to college, acquired a master's degree in public school administration, and worked in the Oklahoma school systems for 28 years.
 Rabon married Cara Beth Whitworth in 1979.
 He died on February 11, 2022, at the age of 78.

-John Durrill, the keyboardist, who wrote "Dark Lady" for Cher and "Misery and Gin" for Merle Haggard and was also a member of the band The Ventures, now lives in Los Angeles.
+John Durrill, the keyboardist, who wrote "Dark Lady" for Cher and "Misery and Gin" for Merle Haggard and was also a member of the band the Ventures, now lives in Los Angeles.
+As of 2024, he is the group's only surviving member.

 Bassist Jim Grant died from a heart attack on November 29, 2004, at the age of 61.

 Norman Ezell (guitar and harmonica) became a teacher and minister in Northern California.
 He died of cancer on May 8, 2010, at the age of 68.

 Drummer Jimmy Wright (born James Thomas Wright on December 2, 1947) left the music industry to become a freelance photographer.
 He died at Texoma Medical Center on January 30, 2012, at the age of 64.